Chris970715/Auto_bot_1/README.md

 The bot runs in an infinite loop until the game ends, clicking on the cookie and buying upgrades as needed.

-Overall, the code is a basic implementation of a game-playing bot and could be improved with additional features and error handling.